Beer in Africa: Gambia

 Gambia has Julbrew, brewed by Banjul Breweries Ltd.

 Ghana

-Ghana's most famous brands are Star beer and Club Premium Lager.
-Ghana is home to a local craft brewery, Django Brothers, brewing international style beers such as the Django IPA, Django Weiss and Django Lager.
+Ghana's most famous brands are Star Beer and Club Premium Lager.
+Ghana is home to a local craft brewery, Django Brothers, brewing international-style beers such as the Django IPA, Django Weiss, and Django Lager.

 Guinea

 Guiluxe, a favorite of expatriate Peace Corps volunteers, is the only known locally brewed beer in Guinea.

 Liberia

-Club beer is domestically brewed by Monrovia Breweries.
+Monrovia Breweries domestically brews club beer.

 Niger

 Niger has Biere Niger, Flag in small bottles, and Grand Flag in large bottles.

 Nigeria

 Nigeria produces a version of Guinness Foreign Extra Stout that uses sorghum.

 A ban on imports of barley malt imposed in 1990 forced brewers to find ways to produce beer with locally available sorghum and maize.
-The Nigerian version is distinct from other Guinness FES's found around the world.
+The Nigerian version is distinct from other Guinness FES's found worldwide.

-Nigerian Breweries brews under license Star, Gulder, Heineken and several local beer brands, both ale and stout types.
+Nigerian Breweries brews under license Star, Gulder, Heineken, and several local beer brands, both ales and stouts.
 Mopa Breweries, Ltd. produces the popular One Lager.

 Intafact Beverages Limited with a single brewery in Onitsha brews Hero Lager, Castle Milk Stout, and non-alcoholic beverages such as Grand Malt and Beta Malt.

-International Breweries plc in Ilesa brew Trophy Lager, Trophy Black and BETAMALT.
+International Breweries plc in Ilesa brew Trophy Lager, Trophy Black, and BETAMALT.